-Regular and punctual attendance is expected of all students.
-The instructor will maintain a complete record of attendance for the entire length of each course.
+Regular and punctual attendance is expected of all students, and each instructor will maintain a complete record of attendance for the entire length of each course, including online and hybrid courses.
 Students will be counted absent from class meetings missed, beginning with the first official day of classes.
 Students, whether present or absent, are responsible for all material presented or assigned for a course and will be held accountable for such materials in the determination of course grades.
-Instructor will follow the MCC attendance policy strictly.
-For this semester, the 60% course date is October, 23, 2023.
-A student who has missed 9 graded tasks (of any kind) by this date will be automatically withdrawn with a W. Students who miss more than 25% of course work (9 tasks) after this date will receive the grade earned in the class once all completed work is graded and all missed assignments have been graded as 0.
-A student may only be withdrawn from this class after the 60% date by student request, and at the discretion of the instructor.
+Instructor will follow the MCC attendance policy strictly, dropping students after 25% of classes are missed.
+For this class, the student will be dropped after missing any combination of 10 graded tasks required for the course.